oracle/python-oracledb/doc/src/user_guide/plsql_execution.rst

 ----------------

-Implicit results permit a Python program to consume cursors returned by a PL/SQL block without the requirement to use OUT REF CURSOR parameters.
+Implicit results permit a Python program to consume cursors returned by a PL/SQL block without the requirement to use OUT :ref:`REF CURSOR <refcur>` parameters.
 The method :meth:`Cursor.getimplicitresults()` can be used for this purpose.
 It needs Oracle Database 12.1 (or later).
 For python-oracledb :ref:`Thick <enablingthick>` mode, Oracle Client 12.1 (or later) is additionally required.